anzolin/RabbitMQNetCore/README.md

 ---

 # RabbitMQ and .Net Core
-A simple example project using RabbitMQ and .Net Core 6 (console).
+A project example using RabbitMQ and .Net Core 6 (console).

 ## What is RabbitMQ?